Oxford Cheetahs: 1980s

+1990s

-Northern Sports parent company Hawkins of Harrow began to run into financial trouble and the team suffered lack of investment, Hans Nielsen left and the team applied to and raced in division two.
+Northern Sports parent company Hawkins of Harrow began to run into financial trouble and the team suffered lack of investment, Hans Nielsen left and the team applied to and raced in division two in 1993.
 They won the division two fours championship in 1994.
 Northern Sports were later liquidated, meaning the team was not financed by the stadium owners.
 Additionally in 1995 and 1996 there was only one division of British speedway meaning the Oxford Cheetahs returned to the top division under independent promoters.
-In 1997, another league restructure resulted in a new Elite League with the Premier League becoming division two, Oxford competed in the latter.
+In 1997, another league restructure resulted in a new Elite League, with the Premier League becoming division two, Oxford competed in the latter.

-1998-2002

-The team competed in the Elite League under new promotion from 1998 and in 2001 won their fifth top tier title.
-The team consisted of Aleš Dryml Jr., Andrew Appleton, Brian Andersen, Davey Watt, Leigh Adams, Lukáš Dryml, Steve Johnston and Todd Wiltshire and was promoted by Steve Purchase.
+The team competed in the Elite League under new promotion from 1998 and signed Todd Wiltshire as their number 1.

-2003-2006
+2000s

+Promoter Steve Purchase signed Australian Leigh Adams for the 2001 season and supported by Wiltshire, Brian Andersen, Steve Johnston and the Dryml brothers Lukáš and Aleš, the Cheetahs became champions of Britain for the fifth time.

-The Oxford Cheetahs were renamed for three seasons as the Oxford Silver Machine under the promotion of Nigel Wagstaff.
-In 2006 they reverted to their original name which was apt because it was their final full season as a top tier speedway team.
+The Oxford Cheetahs were renamed for three seasons as the Oxford Silver Machine from 2003 to 2005, under the promotion of Nigel Wagstaff.
+Again the renaming was not popular with the fans but number 1 rider Greg Hancock was.
+However, in 2006 they reverted to their original name, which was apt because it would be their final full season as a top tier speedway team for 18 years.

-2007

-Until 30 May 2007, they rode in the Elite League and operated a junior side known as the Oxford Lions which competed in the Conference League.
-In a statement issued by the British Speedway Promoters Association on 31 May 2007, their owner Colin Horton closed the club as a result of only 400–500 regular supporters attending home fixtures, and losing several thousand pounds every week.
+Until 30 May 2007, the Cheetahs rode in the Elite League and operated a junior side known as the Oxford Lions which competed in the Conference League.
+In a statement issued by the British Speedway Promoters Association on 31 May 2007, their owner Colin Horton closed the club as a result of poor attendances and financial losses.
 In June 2007, businessman Allen Trump invested in the club (also sponsoring the club via LCD Publishing) to secure the lease on the track and the Cheetahs completed the 2007 season in the Conference League, replacing the Lions.

-Closure

 After the 2007 season, owner Allen Trump planned to bring the Cheetahs back into the Premier League for 2008.
-However, Trump was unable to secure a deal with landlords, the Greyhound Racing Association (GRA) to continue speedway racing at the Cowley stadium and handed the promotion back to the BSPA.

-During the summer of 2008 Nick Andrews was granted permission to organise Conference League challenge fixtures featuring a touring side of ex-Oxford riders with a view to entering the team in the Premier League in 2009.
-Unfortunately, negotiations with the GRA were again unsuccessful and speedway did not return to Oxford.
-Despite having no league speedway for 14 years, there were still a number of committed fans keen to see the return of speedway to Oxford.
+However, Trump was unable to secure a deal with landlords, the Greyhound Racing Association (GRA) to continue speedway racing at the Cowley and handed the promotion back to the BSPA.
+Further negotiations with the GRA were unsuccessful and Oxford had no speedway for 14 years.
+A number of committed fans keen to see the return of speedway to Oxford remained active.
 Two supporters groups, the Oxford Speedway Supporters Club (OSSC) and Save Oxford Speedway (SOS) held regular events and trips for Oxford fans and actively campaigned for the return of speedway to Oxford.